rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/cloud-providers/vsphere/out-of-tree/_index.md

 ---
+title: How to Configure Out-of-tree vSphere
-title: vSphere Out-of-tree Cloud Provider
+shortTitle: Out-of-tree Cloud Provider
 weight: 10
 ---
 _Available as of v2.5.6_